Skip to content

 Braze welding is like typical welding and uses similar equipment and joint design.

 The basic difference is that the filler metal, a copper alloy, melts at a lower temperature than the casting.
-Therefore, this method has no molten puddle and no fusion between the filler and the casting.
+Therefore, this method has no molten puddle and there is no fusion between the filler and the casting.

 When you braze weld, you use a high traveling speed to heat the metal to a cherry red color.
 You don’t want to heat the casting more than that because a puddle will begin to form.
-If molten cast iron combines with copper-based filler metal, the resulting bead will be brittle and multiple hot cracks will occur.
+If molten cast iron combines with copper-based filler metal, the resulting bead will be brittle and multiple cracks will occur.

 This joint design helps a lot, but it’s not necessary for simple braze welding projects.